The purpose of this site is to give you the latest information and insight into the world of female autism.

 Individuals presenting with the female autism phenotype are frequently misdiagnosed with borderline personality disorder, bipolar disorder, or similar.
 While these conditions can co-exist, they are rare.
 Autistic females often experience co-occurring anxiety and/or depression.
 Many have long-standing PTSD.

-Since suicide and severe depression are exceedingly common in this population, it is up to you — the healthcare professional — to be as informed as possible about autism in females.
+Since suicide and severe depression are exceedingly common in this population, it is up to all of us to be as informed as possible about autism in females.

 And I sincerely want to help.

-- Be aware of the more subtle ways autism can manifest,
+- the more subtle ways autism can manifest,

-- Do away with harmful myths and stereotypes about autism,
+- harmful myths and stereotypes about autism and autistic people, and

 Please join me.

-And if you have a question or concern, please don’t hesitate to contact me.
+And if you have a question or concern, please feel free to contact me.

 Subscribe via Email